Skip to content ↓

 Playing and Exploring – Engagement

-Through play children develop, extend and reinforce their learning experiences.
-Play and exploration is supported and nurtured by skilled staff and the provision reflects the pupils’ needs.
-Access to learning experiences and resources is carefully planned and monitored to extend and consolidate play and learning.
+Through play, children develop, extend and reinforce their learning.
+Exploration is supported and nurtured and the provision and resources are carefully planned and monitored to extend and consolidate learning.

 “Children develop and learn at different rates… The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND).”
 (DfE 2021).